-We have audited the financial statements of Lannraig Master Issuer PLC for the year ended 30 September 2022 which comprise the statement of comprehensive income, balance sheet, statement of changes in equity, statement of cash flows and the related notes 1.1 to 4.4, including a summary of significant accounting policies.
+We have audited the financial statements of Lannraig Master Issuer PLC (the "Company") for the year ended 30 September 2023 which comprise the Statement of comprehensive income, the Balance sheet, Statement of changes in equity, Statement of cash flows and the related notes 1.1 to 4.4, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and UK adopted International Accounting Standards.